RemainNA/auraxis-bot/README.md

 #### /population [server]

 Returns the population per faction of the specified server.
-Supports multiple servers per query.
-Supports all platforms without prefixes

 #### /territory [server]

 Returns the territory control of each continent on the specified server.
-Supports multiple servers per query.
-Supports all platforms without prefixes

 #### /alerts [server]

 Returns ongoing alerts for the given server based on information from the ps2alerts api, including time remaining and current territory control.
-Supports multiple servers per query.

 ### /leaderboard [type] [period] \<server>